 - All kinds of jobs and experiences count - work experience, sport, travel and workthey give you transferable skills and experience you can draw upon in applications and interviews

 - HEAR The Higher Education Achievement Report is the official University hub for recording academic and non-academic achievements.

 - Brunel+ is designed to give you recognition for non-academic activities during your time at Brunel by recording what you do to earn points to work towards gaining a Bronze+, Silver+ or Gold+ Award.

 See our 'Finding a job' section for more information about securing relevant work experience.

-Sometimes it’s not obvious what kind of career your degree will lead to.
-But as a graduate you'll have the potential to thrive in a wide range of industries.
+It's not always obvious what kind of career your degree will lead to.
+But as a graduate, you'll have the potential to thrive in a wide range of industries

 The majority of employers (60%+) are looking for bright, engaged candidates with work experience who they can train, and are not so concerned about the subject you study as long as you demonstrate you have the capability to do the job.
 While there are certain careers such as Medicine that do require a specific degree, there are plenty of different directions you could pursue, regardless of your subject area.